techidaily/site-win11-tips/source/_posts/regain-audible-acuity-ending-echo-of-empty-spaces.md

  If nothing else works, then you can always perform a System Restore.
 This will roll back your system to when the spacebar is working properly.

- To learn more about System Restore, see our detailed guide on[how to use a restore point to restore your Windows 11 System](https://www.makeuseof.com/windows-11-create-restore-point/) .
+ To learn more about System Restore, see our detailed guide on [how to use a restore point to restore your Windows 11 System](https://www.makeuseof.com/windows-11-create-restore-point/) .

 ## Stop the Keyboard Spacebar From Interfering With Your Computer's Volume